 1. Opt For Native Mobile Banking Apps

 Let’s start with the basics.
 What is a native app?
-Native apps are designed separately for each mobile OS using the appropriate language (Object-C or Swift is used for iOS; Java is used for Android; however, C# can be used for both platforms if Xamarin is used for the development).
+Native apps are designed separately for each mobile OS using the appropriate language (Object-C or Swift is used for iOS; Java or Kotlin is used for Android; however, C# can be used for both platforms if Xamarin is used for the development).
 A native app written for Android won’t run on iPhone and the other way around.
 Native apps can interact directly with the hardware and software of the device and take advantage of them, accordingly.
 They have been proven to be more reliable, responsive and perform better than web or hybrid apps.

-Many financial institutions opt for developing mobile versions of their websites instead of developing a mobile banking applications.
+Many financial institutions opt for developing mobile versions of their websites instead of developing mobile banking applications.
 Considering the low level of securing the connection, the data transmitted via a mobile browser can get intercepted by hackers easily.
 Although some mobile-optimized websites are developed on a quite sophisticated level and provide a better UX and functionality, as well as the security means similar in effectiveness to those featured in native solutions.

 Native mobile apps have many advantages in terms of security in comparison to the mobile versions of the websites.
-They turn multi-factor authentication into a seamless user experience: for example, through face recognition via the front camera or fingerprint scanning via Touch ID technology.
+They turn multi-factor authentication into a seamless user experience: for example, through face recognition via the front camera or fingerprint scanning via the Touch ID technology.
 With these methods, security checks don’t risk damaging the convenient user experience.
 You can also embed a certificate into a native app to prevent any man-in-the-middle hacks.
 APIs allow developers to assess risks with less effort, as it’s easier to create a risk evaluation algorithm in a native app, and it will be more accurate as it can track all the actions taken by the user.